 - 1 ¼ to 1½ cups water

-- 2 tbsp Oil or ghee or as needed
+- 2 tablespoon Oil or ghee or as needed

 Preparation for oats dosa

 - Transfer it to a mixing bowl along with salt, rice flour, semolina, cumin, curry leaves, ginger, green chilies, chopped onions and coriander leaves.

 - Then add curd (optional) and pour water.